deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Before executing our updated exploit, let's restart the computer to prove everything is working dynamically.

-Our combined code executes- resulting in the extraction of the PTE control bits!
+Our combined code executes - resulting in the extraction of the PTE control bits!

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_15.png" alt="">